 In the meantime, we have some good meals and events to catch you up on!

 Harkening back to Christmas, we share with you nutcrackers, gnomes, and decor in expectation of a day with children visiting from town.
 But as we all experienced, Arctic blasts of snow and cold closed roads to such gatherings, so Susan and I enjoyed yet another peaceful day a deux.
 The celebratory meal was initiated by eggnog before the fire, with plenty of reserves for subsequent evenings.
 We then moved to fresh oysters from Maine, followed by lamb chops, sauteed spinach, baked apples, polenta, and a green salad replete with pastured hardboiled eggs.
 It was quite a fare, served on gilded plates.

 Sebastien and Emma came out in early January to resurrect the planned Christmas meal of beef Wellington.
 We saved two of our last whole tenderloins for the event and Sebastien masterfully executed this special fare.
-This involves enclosing the tenderloin, covered with a topping of chopped mushrooms, in puff pastry.
+This involves enclosing the tenderloin with a topping of chopped mushrooms, in puffed pastry.
 He inherited his mother's propensity for culinary scholarship and is always interested in new explorations.
 The meal turned out beautifully and served as a fitting tribute to faithful beeves who served us so well.
-(The plates are now at rest for another year!)

 To add to the cornucopia, here are two more meals.
 Grilled chicken with a creamed mushroom sauce over pasta and pan-fried pork chop with mashed sweet potatoes, buttered brussels sprouts, and cinnamon baked apples.
 Check out the yolks of the eggs in the salad.